 Chair in Macrosociology

 Prof. Dr. Ebbinghaus holds the Chair in Macrosociology at the School of Social Sciences of the University of Mannheim since 2004.
-He is also Guest Professor at the University of Luxembourg (2013-2016).
 Since 2005 he has been first for three years Head of Department A and then for three years Director of the Mannheim Centre of European Social Research (MZES).
 From November 2006 to October 2009 he was Academic Director of the Center for Doctoral Studies in Social & Behavioral Sciences (CDSS) of the Graduate School of Economic and Social Sciences (GESS).
+In addition he was also Guest Professor at the University of Luxembourg (2013-2016).